P4ZD4N/miesiany-miesiany-kebab/README.md

 ## 💡 Features

-- Session-based authentication system, taking into data security.
-For this purpose, I implemented storing passwords encrypted with the bcrypt algorithm in database.
+- Session-based authentication system, taking into data security - implemented storing passwords encrypted with the bcrypt algorithm in database.
 - Eye-catching, well-tailored and well-thought user interface.
 - Responsive Web Design to improve accessibility of page at all types of devices,
 - Multilingual pages (Polish or English),